mulle-sde/mulle-sde/README.md

 $ ./build/hello
 ```

-Monitor the filesystem for new, deleted or modified source files.
-Then update
-some of your source or project files. **mulle-sde** will rebuild your project
+Update your source or project files manually.
+Then let mulle-sde reflect your
-automatically:
+changes back into the Makefiles and build again:

 ```
+$ mulle-sde update
-$ mulle-sde monitor
+$ mulle-sde craft

 ```

 Leave the environment: